idraney/CarND-Advanced-Lane-Lines/README.md

 To begin, the image "object points", or (x, y, z) coordinates of the chessboard corners, were prepared.
 It is assumed that the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, the variable `objp` is just a replicated array of coordinates, and `objpoints` are appended with a copy of it when all chessboard corners in the test images are detected successfully in `for()` loop iterations.
 The array variable `imgpoints` is appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection in the same `for()` loop.

+![alt text][image1-1]
+![alt text][image1-2]

+Output images appear in the [./output_images](./output_images) folder.

+### Image Undistortion

+#### Undistort the chessboard images using the camera matrix and distortion coefficients.

+In the example images below, the original image was not included in the camera calibration step because the full view of its 9 x 6 corners are not shown.
+Hence, the image was not included in the calculation of the distortion coefficients.
+However, applying the the distortion coefficients that were calculated from the images with the complete corner set in view results in an undistorted image.

+![alt text][image1-3]

+Output images appear in the [./output_images](./output_images) folder.

+### Camera Calibration

+#### State how the camera matrix and distortion coefficients are computed.
+Provide an example of a distortion corrected calibration image.

 After the `for()` loop iterations were complete, the arrays `objpoints` and `imgpoints` were used to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 The distortion correction was applied to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]

 ### Pipeline - Single (Still) Images